 2. Use task management systems

 It doesn’t matter if you’re a list writer, an app advocate, or a Post-it note aficionado, however, you normally prioritize your workload, you need to continue to do so at home.
 It can be easy to forget all of your normal working practices as soon as you swap a suit for a sweatshirt, but staying on top of your daily tasks could be the difference between adding in a permanent homeworking element to your career or having to find a new position.
+You can also track your work schedule with a quality time clock app.

 3. Leave the house